 - Teaching or volunteering experience, community involvement, experience with children (e.g. summer camp counselor) and/or similar backgrounds preferred

 - Experience studying, working, or volunteering abroad

-Living and working in Spain is an adjustment for anyone from a different culture, but it can be particularly frustrating for those accustomed to the fast-paced, consumer-oriented lifestyle in the States.
+Living and working in Spain is an adjustment, but it can be particularly frustrating for those accustomed to the fast-paced, consumer-oriented lifestyle in the United States.
 Spain is famous for a more relaxed approach to life, and the program depends on the CIEE agreement with the regional government, and many of the things regarding your placement that have to be done do not depend solely on CIEE.
-The government is in charge of the visa process, and in turn, the residence permits operate independently.
+The government is in charge of the visa process, and residence permits operate independently.
 Although all consulates and regional offices are given the same rules, they interpret and enforce them differently.

-Applicants must keep in mind that participation on the Teach in Spain program is equivalent to a job.
-Although this job is a bit untraditional and not full-time, it does require the maturity and professionalism of any job.
+Applicants must keep in mind that participation in the Teach in Spain program is equivalent to a job.
+It requires the maturity and professionalism of any job.
 The school at which you are placed is considered your employer (and therefore the party that pays your monthly stipend), and CIEE is the service provider that connects you with the school and makes it possible for you to reside legally in Spain.
-CIEE and the Junta de Andalucía or Madrid expect all participants to fulfill all Language and Culture Assistant responsibilities and represent themselves, CIEE, and your home country in a positive manner.
-As with all jobs, actions such as consistent tardiness, failure to show up to class, and other inappropriate conduct can serve as justification for docking your stipend and/or dismissal from the program.
+CIEE and the consejeria de educacion in Madrid expect participants to fulfill all Language and Culture Assistant responsibilities and represent themselves, CIEE, and your home country in a positive manner.
+As with all jobs, consistent tardiness, failure to show up to class, and other inappropriate conduct can serve as justification for docking your stipend and/or dismissal from the program.

 When you surround yourself with great people and get involved in community activities, you quickly learn how to live the life that you want to live and you become accepted by the community...